Shake It Off: Cover versions and usage in media

-"Shake It Off" has been covered by other musicians.
-English singer Labrinth performed a cover of the song at BBC Radio 1's Live Lounge September 20, 2014.
-English singer Charli XCX delivered a punk rock-inspired version at BBC Radio 1's Live Lounge in February 2015.
-Her version was nominated for Best Cover Song at the 2015 mtvU Woodie Awards.
-Rock singer Ryan Adams covered "Shake It Off" on his track-by-track cover of Swift's 1989, released in September 2015.
-The cover incorporates acoustic instruments and a thumping drum line which critics compared to that on Bruce Springsteen's 1985 song "I'm on Fire".
+Many musicians have covered "Shake It Off".
+Labrinth covered it at BBC Radio 1's Live Lounge September 20, 2014, and Charli XCX performed a punk rock–inspired version at BBC Radio 1's Live Lounge on February 10, 2015; the latter version was nominated for Best Cover Song at the 2015 mtvU Woodie Awards.
+Ryan Adams covered "Shake It Off" for his track-by-track interpretation of Swift's 1989, released in September 2015.
+Adams said that Swift's 1989 helped him cope with emotional hardships and that he wanted to interpret the songs from his perspective "like it was Bruce Springsteen's Nebraska".
+His version of "Shake It Off" incorporates acoustic instruments and a thumping drum line that critics found reminiscent of the drums on Bruce Springsteen's 1985 song "I'm on Fire".
+Coldplay covered "Shake It Off" during their Music of the Spheres World Tour shows at Ernst-Happel-Stadion in Vienna, Austria, on August 22 and 24, 2024, as a tribute to the three cancelled shows of Swift's the Eras Tour following the uncovering of a terror plot.

-The song has featured in parodies and homages.
-In an April 2015 episode of Lip Sync Battle, actor Dwayne Johnson lip synced to "Shake It Off" and Bee Gees' 1977 song "Stayin' Alive" in a battle against Jimmy Fallon, and won.
+"Shake It Off" has been parodied and adapted into other mediums.
+In an April 2015 episode of Lip Sync Battle, the actor Dwayne Johnson lip synced to "Shake It Off" and Bee Gees' "Stayin' Alive" (1977) in a battle against Jimmy Fallon, and won.
 The title of "Chris Has Got a Date, Date, Date, Date, Date", a Family Guy episode featuring a fictionalized character of Swift aired on November 6, 2016, is a pun on the lyrics of "Shake It Off".
-Actress Reese Witherspoon and comedian Nick Kroll covered the song with EDM crossover elements for the soundtrack to the musical animated film Sing (2016).
-"Shake It Off" was also sung by Mexican-Kenyan actress Lupita Nyong'o on a ukulele in the 2019 film Little Monsters.
-A cover of the song by the cast of the 2020 television series Zoey's Extraordinary Playlist was featured in the final episode of its second season.
+The actress Reese Witherspoon and the comedian Nick Kroll performed an EDM-influenced version for the soundtrack to the musical animated film Sing (2016).
+"Shake It Off" was also sung by the Mexican–Kenyan actress Lupita Nyong'o on a ukulele in the comedy film Little Monsters (2019).
+A cover by the cast of the 2020 television series Zoey's Extraordinary Playlist was featured in the final episode of its second season.
+"Weird Al" Yankovic covered "Shake It Off" as the final song of his 2024 polka medley "Polkamania!".